 - Arc Words: "You just have to try."
 "What do you fight for?"
 And of course, the old classic: "You ever wonder why we're here?" - This time courtesy of Caboose, who forgets the second half of the line.
 In many ways, these two mean about the same thing.

-- Big Bad: Malcolm Hargrove is behind the Space Pirates that have kept Chorus in a civil war, intending to kill all of the planet's inhabitants before looting it for alien technology.
-However, Hargrove himself doesn't get personally involved until the final two episodes, with the Reds and Blues instead spending their time fighting the Space Pirates' leaders, Locus and Felix.
+- Big Bad: Charon Industries CEO Malcolm Hargrove is behind the Space Pirates that have kept Chorus in a bloody civil war, intending to kill off the entire planet's inhabitants before looting it for Forerunner technology.
+However, Hargrove himself doesn't get personally involved until the final two episodes, with the Reds and Blues instead spending their time fighting the Space Pirates' military leaders, Locus and Felix.

 - Bookends: An unintended and tragic variant brought on by real life, as the second episode of Season 11 and the last episode of Season 13 both end with In Memoriam (the former to David Dredger, a former contributor to Achievement Hunter, and the latter to Monty Oum).